The Sample Complexity of Parameter-Free Stochastic Convex Optimization: Introduction

 \myparagraph{Our contributions} In this paper, we

-\begin{enumerate} \item Show that \emph{standard model selection}, i.e., minimizing the validation error, can catastrophically overfit (e.g., when tuning learning rates) but enjoys strong guarantees when the population risk is strongly convex. \item Develop a \emph{generic} reliable model selection method that mitigates the risk of overfitting on small validation sets.
-The method also obtains the same strong guarantees as standard model selection when population risk is strongly convex. \item Develop a regularization-based method that matches the sample complexity of \emph{known}-parameter stochastic optimization when the distance to optimality is unknown.
+\begin{enumerate} \item Show that \emph{standard model selection}, i.e., minimizing the validation error, can catastrophically overfit (e.g., when tuning learning rates) but enjoys strong guarantees when the population risk is strongly convex. \item Develop a \emph{generic} reliable model selection method that mitigates this risk of overfitting on small validation sets.
+The method also obtains the same strong guarantees as standard model selection when population risk is strongly convex.
+When used for tuning the learning rate, reliable model selection matches the sample complexity of known-parameter stochastic convex optimization up to a $\log\log$ factor in the uncertainty in the distance to optimality. \item Develop a regularization-based method that matches the sample complexity of \emph{known}-parameter stochastic optimization when the distance to optimality is unknown, removing the $\log\log$ factors present in Contribution 2.
+The key insight is that norm-regularized empirical risk minimization (ERM) can produce an estimate of the distance to optimality to within a constant factor, which is sufficient for optimal known-parameter stochastic optimization methods to achieve optimal sample complexity.
 Due to existing lower bounds \cite{carmon2024price}, our result implies a separation between the gradient oracle complexity and sample complexity of parameter-free stochastic optimization.
 In contrast, no such separation exists for \emph{known}-parameter stochastic optimization.
-To obtain these results we develop new concentration inequalities for the sum of i.i.d. vectors and dependent random variables. \item Combine our regularization-based method with our reliable model selection method to simultaneously adapt to the Euclidean norm, infinity norm and Manhattan norm for measuring the distance to optimality. \item Provide zero-shot learning and prompt engineering experiments showing that our reliable model selection method can mitigate the risk of overfitting when the validation set is small. \end{enumerate}
+To obtain these results, we develop new concentration inequalities for the sum of i.i.d. vectors and dependent random variables. \item Combine our regularization-based method with our reliable model selection method to simultaneously adapt to the Euclidean norm, infinity norm, and Manhattan norm for measuring the distance to optimality. \item Provide few-shot learning and prompt engineering experiments showing that our reliable model selection method can mitigate the risk of overfitting when the validation set is small. \end{enumerate}